Your options when you have a problem at work

 If you don’t think you’re getting what you’re entitled to by law (for example, paid holidays or minimum wages) a labour inspector can investigate to find out if your work follows minimum employment standards and laws.

 You can contact a labour inspector through Employment New Zealand.

 If mediation hasn't worked, you have other options.

 You can take a personal grievance against your employer.
-You have to do this within 90 days from the date the problem happened.
+You have to do this within 90 days of the incident.

-When mediation hasn’t worked, you can bring your work problem to the Employment Relations Authority.
+Another option is to bring your work problem to the Employment Relations Authority (ERA).

-If you’re unhappy with the Employment Relations Authority’s decision, you can ask the Employment Court to take your case.
-You have to do that within 28 days of the decision.
+If you’re unhappy with the ERA’s decision, you can ask the Employment Court to take your case.
+You have to do that within 28 days of the ERA's decision.